HPEDevCom/redfishdocs/docs/ilos/index.md

 ---
-title: docs | ilos | Redfish service on HPE iLOs
+title: HPE Redfish service on iLOs
 disableLastModified: true
 ---

-# Redfish service for HPE iLOs
+# Redfish for HPE iLOs

 Redfish for HPE iLOs is available on iLO 4 and iLO 5 based servers: